When Eisenhower Painted a Prince

 The Secret Project

-At a time when every minute of a president’s schedule was spoken for, Eisenhower carved out small pockets of solitude to complete the portrait.
-The Inquirer reported that he worked:
+At a time when every minute of a president’s schedule was spoken for, Dwight D. Eisenhower carved out small pockets of solitude to complete the portrait.
+The Philadelphia Inquirer reported that he worked during noon-hour breaks, in the evenings, and even after the Queen’s arrival—quietly and without announcement.

 He painted the boy in a soft grey shirt and red tie, his expression open and earnest.
-Though Ike had only a photograph to work from, the portrait feels affectionate, almost tender — a reflection, perhaps, of the bond forged between two nations and two families during the war.
+Though Ike had only a photograph to guide him, the portrait feels affectionate, almost tender—a reflection, perhaps, of the bond forged between two nations and two families during the war.

 Mamie’s Gift Too